krishNA2000000/C-Programs/README.md

 //distance between two points (x1,y1)and (x2,y2) is governed by the formula D^2=(x2-x1)^2+(y2-y1)^2. write a program to compute the D given the coordinates of the points.

+This C program calculates the distance between two points (x1,y1) and (x2,y2) on a 2D plane using the distance formula derived from the Pythagorean Theorem.

+Computation:

+Uses pow() to square differences.

+Uses sqrt() to calculate the square root of the sum.

 #include <stdio.h>